The National Deaf Children's Society is the leading charity dedicated to creating a world without barriers for deaf children and young people.

-- we process your information on the basis of your consent
+- we process your information based on your consent

-- we process your information on the basis of a contractual relationship
+- we process your information based on a contractual relationship

-- we process your information on the basis of having legitimate interest to do so
+- we process your information based on having legitimate interest to do so

-- we process your information on the basis of having a legal requirement to do so e.g. employee data
+- we process your information based on having a legal requirement to do so e.g. employee data

 We will process your data if you have provided consent: this will include contacting you for marketing and fundraising purposes by e-mail, phone and SMS.

-The vast majority of our relationships with our supporters and members are voluntary as opposed to contractual, but there may be occasions where we have agreed to send you information in exchange for payment or a commitment to raise funds on our behalf – in which case we will do so unless you have told us you do not wish to receive it.
+The vast majority of our relationships with our supporters and members are voluntary as opposed to contractual, but there may be occasions where we have agreed to send you information in exchange for payment or a commitment to raise funds on our behalf or an order for resources/loan equipment– in which case we will do so unless you have told us you do not wish to receive it.